Decentralized Uncertainty-Aware Active Search with a Team of Aerial Robots: Experiment Design and Results

 The second hardware experiment evaluates the performance of the GUTS and coverage planners when communication is enabled.
 A team of two robots searches the areas shown in~\cref{sfig:hardware_coverage_comms_enabled,sfig:hardware_nats_comms_enabled}.
 They share information about poses and goals; however, there are no objects to detect in the environment so no information about tracks is shared.~\Cref{sfig:hardware_plot_comms_enabled} illustrates the coverage as a function of time.
 We see that when communications between robots are enabled, the coverage approach performs similarly to the GUTS approach, which is in line with what we expect from the simulation results.

-The last field test integrates targets and is shown in~\cref{fig:hardware_tracks}.
+The third field test integrates targets and is shown in~\cref{fig:hardware_tracks}.
 Communication is enabled for this trial.
 These results correspond to the environment shown in~\cref{sfig:wingtratopdown}.
 The targets are shown as blue dots in~\cref{sfig:tracks_trajs} and labeled with their IDs in~\cref{sfig:tracks_labeled}.
 Tags 2 and 4 are contained within the boundary of the red zone.
 Tags 3 and 7 are detected on landing, but are outside the boundary of the red zone and are not included as a result.
-The error for two of the tags is shown in~\cref{fig:tag7,fig:tag2}.
+The raw localization errors (i.e., no CPF) for a representative tag is shown in~\cref{fig:tag2}.
 To localize the targets in the global coordinate frame, a ray from the camera is projected to the apriltag and intersected with a plane, which represents the environment.
-A plane is fit to the WingtraOne pointcloud data and used to perform the intersection.
 For this test a single trial is conducted with the GUTS planner.
 The track certainty is fixed to be low ($c=0.005$).
 Apriltags are used as targets because they are detected more reliably compared to neural-based object detectors.

-The performance of the GUTS planner is in line with the simulations.
+The final field test evaluates the effect of incorporating cross-platform fusion (CPF) from~\cref{sec:cpf} using static mannequins as substitutes for persons in the environment.
+For all prior experiments, the first sensing payload (Xavier payload) is used, but for this experiment the second sensing payload (Orin NX payload) is used.
+For this experiment, we use two aerial system to simultaneously cover the search zone illustrated as the red convex polygon in~\cref{sfig:zone_march_demo}.
+Two mannequins are hidden in the environment.
+No prior knowledge is provided to the system about the number or type of targets in the environment.
+The CPF system correctly detects both mannequins in the environment (\cref{sfig:person1,sfig:person2}) and incorrectly detects two persons (\cref{sfig:person3,sfig:person4}).
+The localization accuracy for person 1 is \SI{2.9}{\meter} and \SI{3.6}{\meter} for person 2.
+The flyable area for this red zone was \SI{55500}{\meter\squared}.
+The detector uses a fine-tuned YOLOv5\footnote{https://github.com/ultralytics/yolov5} model.